Cathodic protection : design, sizing and modelling of your systems

-The French Corrosion Institute carries out the design and sizing of cathodic protection systems for immersed and buried structures.
+Cathodic protection design and sizing for immersed and buried structures is one of the French Corrosion Institute’s core areas of expertise.
 The distribution of galvanic anodes or the impressed current protection system is optimised through calculation and modelling.

 Cathodic protection system design